linz/argo-tasks/README.md

 ### create-manifest

-Generate a manifest of files that need to be moved into a flattened structure.
+Generate a manifest of files that need to be copied and their target paths.

 if $ACTION_PATH is set, store the resulting manifest files as json documents

 ```
-create-manifest s3://linz-imagery/sample --include ".*.tiff$"  --exclude "BG33.tiff$" --output /tmp/list.json
+create-manifest s3://link-workflow-artifacts/sample/flat --include ".*.tiff$"  --exclude "BG33.tiff$" --output /tmp/list.json --target s3://linz-imagery/sample
 ```

 ### copy